OctaviaProject/octaviaproject.github.io/_posts/2016-05-11-planning-for-the-unexpected.md

 *Ximena graduated with honors from Eugene Lang College for Liberal Arts in 2015, majoring in Literary Studies and Creative Writing.
-An aspiring novelist in the fiction genre, Ximena spends much of time thinking of new ways to tell familiar stories.
+An aspiring novelist in the fiction genre, Ximena spends much of her time thinking of new ways to tell familiar stories.
 A self-proclaimed Trekkie, she gains much of her inspiration from current events and hopes to build worlds and characters that readers can't help but fall in love with.
 When she isn't struggling with the blank page, Ximena enjoys the finer things in life: napping, collecting figurines, a glass a wine and a